princess-domingo-projects/spotify-streaming-analysis/README.md

     response_data = response.json()
     return response_data.get("access_token")

-# Fetch access token
 access_token = get_access_token(spotify_id, spotify_secret)

-if not access_token:
+if access_token:
+    logging.info("Credentials successfully verified.")
+else:
-    raise Exception("Failed to retrieve access token.
+    logging.error("Failed to retrieve access token.
 Check your credentials.")

 # Set headers for API requests
 headers = {"Authorization": f"Bearer {access_token}"}

-# Get the associated genres for each artist
+# This is the function to find the relevant artist information that we want for the artist.
 def get_artist_info(artist_name):
+    # Set up the parameters; the query is the artist name.
+    # The type is 'artist' to find artist information.
+    # Look for 1 unique artist at a time.
     params = {"q": artist_name, "type": "artist", "limit": 1}
     try:
         response = requests.get(search_url, headers=headers, params=params)
         response.raise_for_status()
         artist_data = response.json()
+        # If the JSON contains the key 'items', then return the relevant column values.
         if artist_data["artists"]["items"]:
             artists = artist_data["artists"]["items"][0]
             return {